Client Retention Tips Every HR Consultant Needs to Know

 Be a Proactive Partner

 Clients may hire you to solve a particular HR issue, but if you go beyond that and act as a proactive partner, you’ll stand out.
 For example, I always make it a point to keep my clients updated on the latest regulatory changes that could impact their business.
-I once had a client who wasn’t even aware of upcoming state law changes that would affect their overtime policy.
-Sending them a heads-up months in advance allowed them to prepare, and it showed I was looking out for their best interests.
+I often have clients who are not aware of upcoming state law changes that will affect their sick time policies or other leave programs.
+Tracking federal and state employment laws and sending a heads-up months in advance allows my clients time to prepare, and it shows I am looking out for their best interests.

 Anticipate Their Needs